 Areas of Specialization

-Late twentieth-century United States literature and culture.
+Late twentieth and early twenty-first century United States literature and culture.

 Activities and Interests

-My areas of interest include twentieth and twenty-first century fiction, U.S. popular culture, contemporary cinema, law and literature, psychoanalysis, affect studies, mass incarceration, and higher education.
+My areas of interest include twentieth and twenty-first century fiction, U.S. popular culture, contemporary cinema, law and literature, psychoanalysis, affect studies, policing and prisons, and higher education.
 My classes dwell on the intersections of gender, sexuality and race as they shape relations between cultural forms and social formations.
 I tend to teach narrative and visual forms such as short stories, novels, film, and television by situating their aesthetic functions within broader social, economic, and political conditions.
 Course materials are drawn primarily from U.S. contexts but often include transnational materials and methodologies

 My research explores the regulation of intimacy and sexuality in the later twentieth and twenty-first century United States.
 My first book, Everybody’s Family Romance: Reading Incest in Neoliberal America (University of Minnesota Press, 2009), argues that the 1990s “boom” in print materials addressing father-daughter incest contributed to broader transformations of family life associated with neoliberal governance in the United States.
 My new book-in-progress, Screening Pedophilia: Virtuality and Other Crimes Against Nature, argues that the emergence of the “pedophile” in visual texts of the same period functions to expand regulation beyond the family by linking techniques of informational surveillance across forensic and filmic domains